 - 1. A 3.0 Cumulative Grade Point Average (CGPA) is required for graduation. - 2.
-Meet all standards of Satisfactory Academic Progress successfully. - 3.
-Completion of financial aid exit interview. - 4.
-Have all outstanding balances due to the University cleared.
+Meet all standards of Satisfactory Academic Progress successfully.

 The Application to Graduate paperwork should be completed no later than eight weeks prior to the end of the trimester in which the student plans to graduate.
 Please contact your ASC or the Registrar for the graduation application.